lackovic/notes/Windows/Windows Subsystem for Linux/README.md

       and then run `source ~/.bashrc`

+When you want to run a GUI application in WSL 2 you need to:

+1. On Windows: run _XLaunch_ with the shortcut created about

-   1. Run the command to start your GUI application
+1. On WSL: run the command to start your GUI application.

 Some applications may require a desktop environment (like _Xfce_, _Gnome_ or _KDE_) or a window manager (like _Blackbox_ or _Fluxbox_) to run properly.